andrew-canafe/genetic-algorithm-simulation/README.md

 ## Details
 - Runs on Linux
-- Runs on Windows, but further testing needed for bugs
+- Runs on Windows, but further testing needed
 - Written in C++

 ## Game rules